MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 ### Configure Advanced Audit Policy settings using PowerShell

-This procedure describes how to modify your domain controller's Advanced Audit Policies as needed for Defender for Identity using Powershell.
+This procedure describes how to modify your domain controller's Advanced Audit Policies as needed for Defender for Identity using PowerShell.

 **Related health issue**: [Directory Services Advanced Auditing is not enabled as required](../health-alerts.md#directory-services-advanced-auditing-is-not-enabled-as-required)